klieret/RandomFileTree/README.md

 ## Installation

-`AnkiPandas` can be installed with the python package manager:
+`randomfiletree` can be installed with the python package manager:

 ```sh
 pip3 install randomfiletree